adambard/learnxinyminutes-docs/javascript.html.markdown

 }
 myNewObj = new MyConstructor(); // = {myNumber: 5}
 myNewObj.myNumber; // = 5

+// Unlike most other popular object-oriented languages, JavaScript has no
+// concept of 'instances' created from 'class' blueprints; instead, JavaScript
+// combines instantiation and inheritance into a single concept: a 'prototype'.

 // Every JavaScript object has a 'prototype'.
 When you go to access a property
 // on an object that doesn't exist on the actual object, the interpreter will